 The pictures embody a now-classic way in which I work: the walk around, begun as a process over thirty years ago.
 Simple enough: park the car, put a camera with a lens on it in my hand or over my shoulder, walk around taking pictures as I go, looking for the next frame as I make the present one, a picture leading to the next picture in a kind of quiet choreography of movement, looking, thinking, moving in and out, peering around a corner or turning around 180 degrees to see what I've just done from a different angle.
 I think of this as a meditative experience, relaxed and easy, but very intense as well.
 A couple of hours can go by in a moment.
 In this case, the staff can arrive as the museum prepares to open and people come to see the buildings and exhibits.
 Just as I was finishing.
 Nice.

 At any rate, I will shut up and let you take a look at the pictures:

 There's a stillness and quiet to these pictures made before the museum opened that morning that I like.
 The prints are muted and there are no brilliant highlights as the area was foggy.
 As I continued to work, the sun was starting to push its way in and provided soft shadows.

 There is simply nothing better than rural New England in mid-summer in the early morning as trees are dripping with dew, the air is still and the sun is starting to break the cover apart, promising another hot and indolent day.

 The full series is on the site here.

 Suffice it to say that my creative sensibilities align with what the Shakers did, how they lived and what they made.
-I can take it farther by saying that the Shaker's philosophy and artistry was instrumental in forming my aesthetic as I attended the Darrow School in New Lebanon, NY for my four high-school years.
+I can take it further by saying that Shaker's philosophy and artistry was instrumental in forming my aesthetic as I attended the Darrow School in New Lebanon, NY for my four high school years.
 Darrow is situated at the first Shaker Village in the United States formed by sister Ann Lee.